Thursday, April 26, 2012

 I Love Lucy Chocolate Assembly Line - VIDEO

-The last low-cost Expo Line eatery shown here is in Culver City, so you won't be able to reach it by rail until this summer, when the eastern-most stop is due to open at Venice and Washington Boulevard in June.
+The last low-cost Expo Line eatery shown here is in Culver City, so you won't be able to reach it by rail until this summer when the easternmost stop is due to open at Venice and Washington Boulevards in June.
 Just a block away, walking east on Washington, is the Helms Bakery, which anchors a collection of shops and eateries including Father's Office, which grinds out the best burgers in town if you believe half the local bloggerati and newspaper food reviews.
 But they're too expensive for this miserly chef.
-Instead, I head right over to the hot dog hut in the parking area for grass-fed, free-range and hormone-free beef, pork, veggie and poultry wieners from Let's Be Frank.
+Instead, I head right over to the hot dog hut in the parking area for grass-fed, free-range, and hormone-free beef, pork, veggie, and poultry wieners from Let's Be Frank.

 The simple setting belies their organic and artisanal creativity.
 These unique hot dogs are dang good -- even the toppings are locally sourced and homemade.
 For about $5 you get a larger-than-average tube steak -- that is more ground sausage than your typical ballpark frank.